Skip to content

 Socializing Your Dog Part II (New Canine Companions)

-Once you have the greeting basics down, it may be time to introduce your dog to other dogs.
-It's good to limit your first attempts to just meeting one new dog at a time in a neutral spot for both dogs.
-It can often be problematic for one to have a home field advantage over
+Introducing Dogs to Other Dogs Once you have the greeting basics down, it's time to introduce your dog to other dogs.
+It's best to limit your first attempts to meeting one new dog at a time in a neutral location for both dogs.
+It can often be problematic for one to have a home-field advantage

 read more